JuanSantos100/JuanSantos100/README.md

 # Hi, I'm Juan 👋

-I’m a Data Engineer from Brazil, passionate about building scalable **data pipelines**, working with **cloud technologies**, and turning raw data into valuable insights.
+🧑‍💻 About Me
-Currently, I’m focused on improving my skills in **Python, AWS, and Big Data frameworks**.
+Data Engineer from São Paulo, Brazil, passionate about transforming data into insights and solving real-world problems.
+Strong background in relational databases, ETL processes, and SQL development.
+Currently enhancing my skills in cloud computing, big data technologies, and Python for data engineering.

 ---